telehash/telehash.github.io/v3/channels/chat.md

 The star entry of `"*":"block"` indicates that only hashnames listed in the roster may join and retrieve data.

-No start entry indicates that it is `visible` chat and read-only by default, anyone can retrieve data but only the hashnames listed in the roster can join.
-If the originator makes changes to the roster on a visible chat it must re-connect to notify all of the participants of the changes.
+No star entry indicates that it is a read-only `visible` chat, anyone can retrieve data but only the hashnames listed in the roster can join.
+If the originator makes changes to the roster on a visible chat it must re-connect to notify anyone connected of the changes.

 Any hashname in the roster can either have the values of "invite", "block", or their actual/known join message id, indicating that they are blocked, allowed to join, or already joined.